jakerenzella/doubtfire-blog/content/blog/July-2019-update/index.md

 ## <a name="tsc"></a> Task Status Comments
 Task status change history will now be recorded in the task comment panel to better show the history of a task's progression at a glance.
 ![Student Requesting Extension in Doubtfire](./task-history.png)

+## <a name="taskorder"></a> Smart Task Order
+Student task list is no longer simply sorted by the start date, it now takes into account

+## <a name="times"></a> Date handling
+Task due dates and deadlines are no longer 9am local time to the Doubtfire server.
+This could lead to confusion with time zones, daylight savings, and with deadlines being up to and/or on the hour.

+Now, all due dates and deadlines are simply listed in Doubtfire as a day, for example `July 12`.
+The timezone of this day is set to the Anywhere on Earth Timezone, which is the moment which that day has passed in every time zone in the world.
+This means that in Melbourne, Australia students would realistically have a few hours into the 13th of July before the task is now past the due date/deadline.

 ## <a name="development"></a> Various Typescript/Angular platform upgrades
 * Upgrade to angular 8.